-The Fund is in the process of making an assessment of what the impact of these amendments and interpretations is expected to be in the period of initial application.
+The Fund is in the process of making an assessment of what the impact of these developments is expected to be in the period of initial application.
 So far it has concluded that the adoption of them is unlikely to have a significant impact on the Fund's results of operations and financial position.